Your organization knows more

 Deleting a shared table opens a grace period.
 Others can copy it or the owner can transfer it.
 Data doesn't vanish because someone moved on.

-Built for agents
+Built for people and agents

 The database your whole organization will actually use.